 mineral prospectivity analysis

-Development of greater analytical capability with geographic information systems (GIS) to permit fuller assessment of all geoscience data.
-Objects and attributes in data sets can now be queried to quickly find all Ag deposits within 5km of northwest trending faults in a favorable horizon.
+Development of greater analytical capability with geographic information systems (GIS) permit a fuller assessment of all geoscience data.
+Objects and attributes in data sets can now be queried to quickly find (for example) ‘all Ag deposits within 5km of northwest trending faults in a favorable horizon’.

-Spatial modeling techniques, including weights of evidence, logistic regression, and fuzzy logic, have been used for a mineral
+Spatial modeling techniques, including weights of evidence, logistic regression, and fuzzy logic, have been used in a mineral